linfeijing2/distributed_bank_system/README.md

 python3 -u gentx.py [frequency] | ./mp1_node [node name] [port name] [config file name]
 (i.e. python3 -u gentx.py 0.5 | ./mp1_node node1 1234 config1.txt)
 ```
-We have tested the functionality of this MP by running the shell script in the virtual machine (VM).
+We have tested the functionality of this project by running the shell script in the virtual machine (VM).
 We put the shell scripts in the *remotesh* directory.
 The shell script will kill the processes after 100s or 200s, depending on the testing scenario.
 To test with the shell script, run the following command for 3 nodes, 3 nodes with failure, 8 nodes, and 8 nodes with failure in VM's terminal, respectively.

 ```
 sh 3nodes1/2/3.sh / sh f3nodes1/2/3.sh / sh 8nodes1/2/3/4/5/6/7/8.sh / sh f8nodes1/2/3/4/5/6/7/8.sh
 (i.e. sh f8nodes5.sh for node5 under scenario of 8 nodes with failure)
 ```
-**Graph Generation**
+**Analysis Graph Generation**
 The graphs for each scenario are in the graph directory under the stat directory.
 To generate the graphs, first put all the *.txt* files of data collected in the program in the stat directory, and run the *Graphs.ipynb*.
 In the *Graphs.ipynb*, run the graph generation block under different labels for different graphs.
 The graphs will be saved in the graph directory automatically.

 **Design Document**

 * Scope

-	In this MP, we are supposed to design a transaction back system.
+	In this project, we are supposed to design a transaction back system.
 In this system, we need to keep track of each account activity.
 Each account with an initial balance of 0 can either deposit to his/her account or transfer money to other accounts.
 Each account should have a non-negative integer balance after the transaction.
 Otherwise, the transaction will not be allowed.
 After each transaction, the balance will be printed with the account name sorted alphabetically.

 * Algorithm Design